GenesisRojasR/GenesisRojasR/README.md

-### Hi! i'm a junior data scientist with a background in architecture and anthropology
+Hi there☺️!
+I'm a junior data scientist with a background in architecture 👷🏽‍♀️ and anthropology.
+I enjoy exploring all kinds of topics with a special interest in all cultural and constructed environment subjects👩🏽‍💻.

+📫 How to reach me:
+genesisrojas@gmail.com

+😄 Pronouns: she/her

 <!--
 **GenesisRojasR/GenesisRojasR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.